shailenmishra/teaching-docs/engl1j/schedule.md

 - Discussion of the podcast "[Coral reefs: a biological symphony being silenced](https://www.kuow.org/stories/coral-reefs-a-biological-symphony-being-silenced)"
 - Discussion of the chapter "Out of the Woods" in *OTW*

+{: .homework }
-> Homework: 1) Submit P1 - Final Draft by Mar 7 (flexible deadline); 2) Submit a reflection statement after the week's readings and guided tour about how your idea of rhetoric has evolved/expanded/changed, and with the statement submit your P2 - Topic Proposal by Mar 17; 3) Complete the assigned reading for the next class
+> 1) Submit P1 - Final Draft by Mar 7 (flexible deadline); 2) Submit a reflection statement after the week's readings and guided tour about how your idea of rhetoric has evolved/expanded/changed, and with the statement submit your P2 - Topic Proposal by Mar 17; 3) Complete the assigned reading for the next class

 ## Week 8